 While you can enjoy a tax-saving benefit up to Rs.
 1.5 lakhs in a financial year, there is no limit on the amount of contribution that you can make per year.
 Also, you can avail additional deductions up to Rs.
 50,000 under section 80CCD (1B), thereby effectively raising your tax-saving benefit to Rs.
 2 lakhs.

-Alternatively, if you prefer to invest in a pure term plan, Canara HSBC Oriental Bank of Commerce life insurance has an appropriate investment option to fulfill your requirements.
+Alternatively, if you prefer to invest in a pure term plan, Canara HSBC life insurance has an appropriate investment option to fulfill your requirements.
 The iSelect Term Plan, with its many benefits, is exactly what you may need.
 It allows you to enjoy a pure life cover, flexible death benefit payout options, and inbuilt covers for terminal illness and accidental death or disability.

 We will call you shortly.